WEAL

-WEAL (1510 AM) is a Contemporary Christian radio station in Greensboro, North Carolina.
-It broadcasts only during daylight hours allowing "clear channel" station WLAC in Nashville, Tennessee to cover the southern portion of the Atlantic coast.
+WEAL (1510 AM) is a radio station licensed to Greensboro, North Carolina, United States, featuring a contemporary Christian format.
+It broadcasts only during daylight hours allowing "clear channel" station WLAC in Nashville, Tennessee, to cover the southern portion of the Atlantic coast.
 Owned by Delmarva Educational Association, the station's studios are near Piedmont Triad International Airport in Greensboro, and a transmitter site is downtown.

 History

 After success with a similar station in Charlotte, Francis Fitzgerald started Greensboro's first black radio station after realizing Greensboro's African-American community listened to a Winston-Salem station.

 WEAL provided music and information; for people who could not read, WEAL provided an important service.
 In 1963, Bill Mitchell left WPET to run WEAL.
 Among his accomplishments: the program "Sounder", co-hosted by a black man and a white woman, Gil Harris and Lee Atkinson, and one of the first talk shows on a black radio station.
 Black advertisers did well on the station, but white-owned businesses hesitated before relenting.
 WEAL was the top station in Greensboro because white listeners had several choices.

 Among WEAL's best-known DJs were Alfred G. Richard and "Merrill the Pearl" Watson.
 Fitzgerald hired Richard, who was already well known in South Carolina, for twice the money he was receiving.
 Additional announcers were Prince Ike, Sam the Sham Tate, The "Cookin Ty Miller", Tony "TonyB" Welborne, and Bob Jones.

 Competition from FM radio and a daytime-only signal resulted in WEAL's decline.